-Extinguishing Media Water, Carbon Dioxide, Sand SECTION 6: ACCIDENTAL RELEASE MEASURES Not applicable in purchased form.
-Sweep, shovel or vacuum dust from machined product for disposal.
-Wood dust cleanup and disposal activities should be accomplished in a manner to minimize creation of airborne dust.
-SECTION 7: HANDLING AND STORAGE Store in a well-ventilated, cool, dry place allowing formaldehyde gas adequate ventilation to prevent possible build up, particularly when high temperatures occur.
+Extinguishing Media Water, Carbon Dioxide, Sand SECTION 6: ACCIDENTAL RELEASE MEASURES Sweep, shovel or vacuum dust for recovery and/or disposal.
+Wood dust cleanup and disposal activities should be accomplished in a manner to minimize creation of airborne dust or "cloud".
+Provide good ventilation where dust conditions may occur.
+Place recovered wood dust in a container for proper disposal.
+SECTION 7: HANDLING AND STORAGE Store in a well-ventilated, cool, dry place away from open flame.
+Always avoid eye contact and/or repeated or prolonged contact with skin.
+Avoid prolonged and repeated breathing of wood dust in the air and contact with oxidizing agent and/or drying oils.
+After exposure, bathe the skin and put on clean clothes.
 SECTION 8: EXPOSURE CONTROLS AND PERSONAL PROTECTION Ventilation Provide adequate general and local exhaust ventilation to keep airborne concentration levels below OSHA PEL's.

-Other Types Controls Due to the explosive potential of wood dust when suspended in air, precautions should be taken to prevent sparks or other ignition sources in ventilation system.
+Other Types Controls Due to the explosive potential of wood dust or "cloud" when suspended in air, precautions should be taken to prevent sparks or other ignition sources in ventilation system.